humancompatible/train/README.md

 ### Producing plots
 The plots and tables like the ones in the paper can be produced using the two notebooks. `experiments/algo_plots.ipynb` houses the convergence plots, and `experiments/model_plots.ipynb` - all the others.

-> [!WARNING]
-> As of 21/05, Folktables seems to be unable to connect to the American census servers.
-This means that downloading the dataset through the code is not possible.
-Manual download requires two files: the .csv dataset, at https://www2.census.gov/programs-surveys/acs/data/pums/`{year}`/`{horizon}`, and the corresponding .csv description, at https://www2.census.gov/programs-surveys/acs/tech_docs/pums/data_dict.
-After downloading the files, set the path in `experiments/conf/data/folktables.yaml`.
-By default, the files will be placed in `experiments/utils/raw_data/{task}/{year}/{horizon}` (e.g. `experiments/utils/raw_data/income/2018/1-Year/{filename}.csv`).
-If you decide to set a custom path, keep in mind that Folktables will look for .csv files at `{your_custom_path}/{year}/{horizon}/`.

 ## Extending the benchmark

 **To add a new algorithm**, you can subclass the ```Algorithm``` class.
 Before you can run it, you will need to follow these steps: